flokk.

 Praia de Matosinhos

 A short ride from the park, this wide Atlantic beach is clean, lifeguarded in summer, and backed by excellent seafood restaurants that serve whole grilled fish at outdoor tables right by the sand.
-Kid
+Kids can paddle in the Atlantic while parents watch from a café terrace with a cold Sagres.

 adventure